jcfitzpatrick12/spectre/README.md

 ## Supported Receivers

-The framework is in place to integrate a wide variety of receivers.
+Our abstract framework can support any receiver with a source block in GNU Radio.
 If you have an unsupported receiver, reach out and we can work to support it!

 ### **Current Supported Receivers**
 - [RSP1A (from SDRPlay)](https://www.sdrplay.com/rsp1a/)